graded-cs-resources/IB-Computer-Science-Notes/unit1/06_Arrays.md

 In java, if you want an array whose size can be changed, you can create a special object called an ArrayList instead.
 We will look at that another time.

-## Looping through an array, two ways
+## Looping through an array with a for loop

 A common thing to do with any collection is to go through each element one at a time, and do something to it.
 It's so common, in fact, that you can expect to see these structures usually multiple times in any remotely large project.
-Arrays are no exception.
-There are two super-common ways to do this.

-### Option 1 - The For Loop with an Index

 This is the MOST COMMON way because something like it works in every language that has arrays.